DustinScharf/musiccharts/README.md

 **Download here:** https://github.com/DustinScharf/musiccharts/releases/download/v1.0/MusicCharts.exe _(Windows)_

-_*You can also load this Git repository into an IDE and start it from there (e. g. for Linux)_
+_*You can also load this repository into an IDE and start it from there (e. g. for Linux)_

 ### Usage